Zizi Lambrino, First Wife of King Carol II of Romania

 Zizi with her son. photo: De la Sursa, Utilizare cinstită, https://ro.wikipedia.org/w/index.php?curid=792858

-Carol Lambrino later claimed he was entitled to some of his father’s estate, and pursued legal action for this purpose.
-In 1955, a Portuguese court decreed that he was King Carol II’s legitimate son, and he was permitted to take Hohenzollern as his surname.
-A similar ruling in France two years later allowed young Carol to claim his inheritance rights to his father’s French properties.
-King Mihai I – his half-brother – unsuccessfully appealed the ruling.
-Finally, in 1995 – a Romanian court also ruled that Carol was the former king’s legitimate son.
+Carol Lambrino later claimed he was entitled to some of his father’s estate, and pursued legal action.
+In 1955, a Portuguese court decreed that he was King Carol II’s legitimate son and he was permitted to take Hohenzollern as his surname.
+Two years later, a similar ruling in France allowed young Carol to claim his inheritance rights to his father’s French properties.
+King Mihai I of Romania, his half-brother, unsuccessfully appealed the ruling.
+Finally, in 1995, a Romanian court ruled that Carol was the former king’s legitimate son.
 King Mihai once again appealed several times, each time unsuccessfully.

 Carol Lambrino. photo: By Prince Paul of Romania – Flickr: HRH Prince Carol Mircea/ ASR Printul Carol Mircea al Romaniei, CC BY-SA 2.0, https://commons.wikimedia.org/w/index.php?curid=18516938

 Young Carol was married three times and had two sons.
-His elder son, Paul-Philippe Hohenzollern (born 1948), claims that he is the rightful head of the Royal House.
+His elder son Paul-Philippe Hohenzollern (born 1948) claims he is the rightful head of the Royal House.

 Having lived a relatively quiet life in France for over 30 years, Zizi Lambrino died in near poverty on March 11, 1953, in Neuilly-sur-Seine, just three weeks before the death of her former husband, Carol II.